The Difference Between Comprehensive And Powertrain Warranty

 A powertrain warranty is a protection plan that covers the components that power the car.
 A vehicle’s powertrain coverage is almost always longer than its comprehensive coverage.
 Most manufacturers offer 5 years and 100,000 km or more.

 What does a powertrain warranty include?
-It covers the parts of a car that provide power and make it move.
-That involves the engine, transmission, and drivetrain.
-Other included components are transfer cases, differentials, and internal workings of the engine.
-They can be some of the most expensive to repair, so it’s important to have them covered.
+It covers the parts of a car that provide power and make it move, including the engine, transmission, and drivetrain.
+Other components included are transfer cases, differentials, and engine internal workings.
+These can be some of the most expensive to repair, so it’s important to have them covered.

-As you can see, powertrain warranties are quite limited.
+As you can see, powertrain warranties are more limited.
 They don’t include electronics, heating and cooling systems, and many other components.
 Powertrain components are still covered when the factory’s comprehensive coverage is active.

 Comprehensive and powertrain extensions

-Deciding what extended warranty protection to get on your vehicle can be a challenge.
+Deciding what extended warranty protection to get on your vehicle can be challenging.
 Should you buy a powertrain-only warranty or something more robust?

-Technology is revolutionizing vehicles which now have up to 30,000 components.
-Most parts prone to breakdowns aren’t included in powertrain extensions.
-That is usually by design.
+Technology is revolutionizing vehicles, which now have up to 30,000 components.
+Many parts prone to breakdowns aren’t included in powertrain extensions.
+Depending on your vehicle’s age and mileage, you will need to decide which option provides the best coverage at the best price point.

-An extended warranty needs to pay for unexpected repairs.
-The price-point of powertrain-only coverage can be attractive.
-But, you are more likely to experience a lot of repairs outside what this offers.
-The parts not included in powertrain coverage fail often.
-Such as steering, electrical, and suspension components.
+An extended warranty needs to pay for unexpected breakdowns.
+The price point of powertrain-only coverage can be attractive.
+But you are more likely to experience many repairs outside what this offers.
+Parts not included in powertrain coverage, such as steering, electrical, and suspension components, tend to fail more often.
 These can be costly repairs that affect a vehicle’s safe operation.

-Many warranty providers have extensive complaints and bad reviews.
-It isn’t that they don’t want to pay claims, it’s because they have sold expensive policies with limited coverage.
+Some warranty providers have extensive complaints and bad reviews.
+It isn’t always that they don’t want to pay claims, it’s because they have sold expensive policies with limited coverage and not explained to the customer what they are getting.

 New vehicles are eligible for comprehensive extensions, and many out-of-warranty vehicles are too.